about:sleep (or lack thereof)

 (2) Then edit the wvdial.conf file…

-sudo vim /etc/wvdial.conf Uncomment Username and Password lines in wvdial.conf and add the following to the end of the file “stupid mode = yes
+sudo vim /etc/wvdial.conf Uncomment the Username and Password lines in wvdial.conf and add this to the end: “stupid mode = yes

-(3) Save the wvdial.conf
+(3) Save the wvdial.conf file

-(4) run wvdial to get connected 🙂
+(4) Run wvdial to connect 🙂

-If you are using ubuntu 8.10 then the Graphical Network Manager recognizes the modem and connects you within seconds.
+If you’re on Ubuntu 8.10, the Graphical Network Manager picks up the modem and hooks you up in seconds.

-I usually use kppp with my Slackware installation and it runs really well too.
-I prefer kppp over wvdial because it even logs the data usage of the modem.
+I usually use kppp on my Slackware setup, and it works great too.
+I like kppp better than wvdial since it even tracks the modem’s data usage.

-Thats all folks! if anyone needs help, I’m just a blog comment away, or just send me an @message on twitter and yes I’m the seejay on twitter.
+That’s it, folks!
+If you need help, I’m just a blog comment away!.. or hit me up with an @message on Twitter.
+Yep, I’m the seejay over there.

 Get Atheros 5007eg working under GNU/Linux

-After typing sudo iwconfig in the Terminal here’s what i got…
+After typing sudo iwconfig in the Terminal, here’s what I got…

 lo no wireless extensions.